Unboxed-Software/solana-course/content/transfer-hook.md

 # Lab

 In this lab we will explore how transfer hooks works by creating a Cookie Crumb program.
-We will have a Cookie NFT that has a transfer hook which will mint a crumb token for each transfer, so we would be able to tell how many times this NFT has been transferred by only looking at the crumb supply.
+We will have a Cookie NFT that has a transfer hook which will mint a crumb token for each transfer, so we would be able to tell how many times this NFT has been transferred only by looking at the crumb supply.

 ## 0. Setup

 ### 1. Verify Solana/Anchor/Rust Versions

-We will be interacting with the `Token Extension` program in this lab and that requires you have solana cli version ≥ 1.18.0.
+We will be interacting with the `Token Extension` program in this lab and that requires you have solana cli version ≥ 1.18.1.

 To check your version run: